Best Stationary Exercise Bikes Review 2020

-High Intensity Interval Training, or HIIT, became very popular a few years ago.
+High-Intensity Interval Training, or HIIT, became very popular a few years ago.
 It consists of short bursts of intensity, followed by a shorter rest period.
 A HIIT workout can last just 10 or 15 minutes and still be effective.

-If your bike has training programs, there may be some interval training built in.
+If your bike has training programs, there may be some interval training built-in.
 Hill intervals, climbing hills with level spurts in between, is a fun way to challenge yourself and get your heart rate up fairly quickly.

 Planning your workout is important and can be a lot of fun.
 But before you even get that far, you should take some time and set the bike up for optimal use.
 Optimal use means getting the most you possibly can out of the equipment.

 Adjust the handlebar and saddle.
-Get on the bike, making sure you can reach the pedals and hold the bars without any strain.
+Get on the bike, making sure you can reach the pedals, and hold the bars without any strain.
 The seat should always be level, never tilted too far back or forward.

 To adjust the seat height, sit on the bike.
 You should be wearing comfortable clothes and your gym shoes.
-If you put your feet on the pedals and pedal backwards, you should get a full extension when the pedals are all the way.
+If you put your feet on the pedals and pedal backward, you should get a full extension when the pedals are all the way.
 Your hips should not move, just your legs.

-If your knees are fully extended during the backpedaling, then your knees will have a slight bend when you pedal backwards or forwards and reach the top of the rotation.
+If your knees are fully extended during the backpedaling, then your knees will have a slight bend when you pedal backward or forwards and reach the top of the rotation.
 You should not have to hyperextend your legs or point your toes to get a fully pedal cycle.

 Other Factors to Consider

-Size is important, in our reviews, because many of our visitors are using home gyms and space is at a premium.
+Size is important, in our reviews, because many of our visitors are using home gyms, and space is at a premium.
 We have looked for upright and recumbent bikes that can fit into a small space or perhaps be folded and put away.